 What Is Perimenopause?

-The cause of perimenopause is the waning of ovarian function and your ovaries producing less estrogen.
+The cause of perimenopause is the waning of ovarian function and your ovaries producing less estrogen and testosterone.
 During perimenopause, menstruation becomes irregular, eventually ending when menopause begins.

 The hypothalamic-pituitary-ovarian axis gets “under and over” signals during this time, which can cause a multitude of symptoms, including hot flashes, irregularity in menstrual cycles, low libido, fatigue, mood changes, and bladder leaks.